gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **Infdev 20100607**
 - Top Half Doors can be created by placing two signs and placing a door on top
+- Placing a Door one block below the height limit will result in the Bottom Half Door

 **Infdev 20100611**
 - Monoliths would generate in flat terrain and they would spawn without bedrock underneath allowing for illegal terrain generation.
 You can use the Monolith Finder in the "Links" folder